Magical × Heroine Magimajo Pures!

 Magical × Heroine Magimajo Pures (魔法×戦士 マジマジョピュアーズ!, Mahō Senshi Majimajo Pyuāzu!) is a Japanese television drama series that began airing on April 1, 2018 until March 24, 2019.
 It is the second installment of the Girls × Heroine Series produced by Takara Tomy and OLM, Inc. with the assistance of Shogakukan and EXPG Studio, following the success of Idol × Warrior Miracle Tunes!
-The show is aimed at a female demographic between the ages of 2 to 6.
+The show is aimed at a female demographic between the ages of 2 and 6.
 The series stars Yuki Miyoshi, Momoka Sumitani, Misaki Tsuruya, Youka Ogawa, and Kurea Masuda.
 The plot is centered on the Magimajo Pures, a group of middle school girls who transform into Magical Heroines to protect people's dreams from the Nuisance World.

 The show also launched a brief singing career for the main cast, who are holding music activities as the Japanese idol girl group Magical² to promote the show.
 Following the show's end in 2019, it was succeeded by Secret × Heroine Phantomirage!